Atharv089/Gesture-Based-In-Cabin-Control-With-Embedded-ML-Enabled-Out-Cabin/README.md

-# Gesture-Based In-Cabin Control with Embedded ML-Enabled Out-Cabin Monitoring
+# Gesture-Based In-Cabin Control with Embedded ML-Enabled Out-Cabin Monitoring (Mini Project)

 ## Overview
 This project implements a **gesture-based control system** for in-cabin vehicle functions and an **embedded ML-powered airbag monitoring system** for enhanced safety.
 It leverages **Edge Impulse** for training ML models and an **Arduino Nano 33 BLE Sense** for real-time gesture recognition and motion sensing.